lgvr123/musescore-workoutbuilder/README.md

 The whole zip content (so the `workoutbuilder\ ` folder) must be unzipped **as such** in your plugin folder. <br/>
 If you had a previous version installed, please delete the previous `workoutbuilder.qml` file to avoid conflicts.

+## Support of MS4.0
+**NOT SUPPORTED**

+MuseScore 4.0 support for plugin is minimal.
+Many functions like creation of scores, reading of scores through the API are not implemented yet.
+Therefore, this plugin does not work under MuseScore 4.0.

 ## User manual
 Refer to the [PDF instruction file](user_manual.pdf).
 (NOT UPDATED FOR v2.3.0)